Spend a long weekend in Jersey visiting the breathtaking locations you’ve seen across both series of Bergerac.

 1

-Start your Bergerac weekend right in the heart of St. Helier, Jersey’s bustling market town.
-Take a leisurely stroll through the town centre and stop by the Royal Square—the scene of the unforgettable bag-drop chase.
-Here, you’ll be surrounded by stunning Georgian architecture and the impressive States of Jersey building, perfect for kicking off your Bergerac experience.
+Start your Bergerac weekend right in the heart of St. Helier, Jersey’s bustling capital.
+Take a leisurely stroll through the town centre and stop by The Royal Square, the scene of the unforgettable bag-drop chase from the first series.
+Here, you’ll be surrounded by stunning architecture and the impressive Royal Court building, perfect for kicking off your Bergerac experience.

 2

-Next, wander over to the Central Market – another Bergerac key filming location and a must-visit if you want to get a real taste of the island.
-Bergerac might not have had time to stop and chat to the friendly stall holders – but you should!
+Next, wander over to the Central Market, another key filming location and a must-visit if you want to get a real taste of the island.
+Bergerac might not have had time to stop and chat to the friendly stall holders, but you should.
 And why not pick up some fresh fruit, a coffee and a pastry to fuel your day?
 You are on holiday after all.

-If you love the vibe in the Central Market, head back after hours, where you can dine under the LED heaters at Casa Paco or La Bouche.
+If you love the vibe of the Central Market, head back after hours and dine at Casa Paco or Tavola.
 Advance bookings are highly recommended.

 3

 A key scene in Bergerac was shot at historic local boys’ school Victoria College, whose foundation stone was laid on Queen Victoria’s Birthday in 1850.
-Whilst the school isn’t open to visitors, head along to the Jersey Museum instead, which is free to enter, and learn about the island’s fascinating 250,00 year history.
+While the school isn’t open to visitors, head along to the Jersey Museum instead, which is free to enter, and learn about the island’s fascinating 250,000 year history, from ancient times to World War II.

 Day 2